robotframework/statuschecker/README.rst

 ------------

-StatusChecker is a tool for validating that executed `Robot Framework`_ test cases have expected statuses and log messages.
-It is mainly useful for Robot Framework test library developers who want to use Robot Framework to also test their libraries.
-StatusChecker 1.3 and newer are compatible both with Python 2 and Python 3.
+StatusChecker is a tool for validating that executed `Robot Framework`_ tests have expected statuses and log messages.
+It is mainly useful for Robot Framework library developers who want to test their libraries using Robot Framework.

 StatusChecker project is hosted at GitHub_ and downloads are at PyPI_.

 .. _Robot Framework: http://robotframework.org
 .. _GitHub: https://github.com/robotframework/statuschecker